Pandemic Wrecks Many State Budgets, Could Trigger Deep Cuts

 The Center on Budget and Policy Priorities, a nonpartisan but generally left-leaning think tank, projects a cumulative budget gap of $650 billion for state governments through the next two fiscal years.
 That would more than gobble up most states' reserves as well as the federal aid they have received so far.

-The National Governors Association, National League of Cities and other bipartisan groups of local officials are also pressing for federal help.
+The National Governors Association, National League of Cities and bipartisan groups representing local officials also are pressing for federal help.

 House Democrats included nearly a third of a $3 trillion aid bill for state and local governments.
 The plan is scheduled to get its first vote on Friday.
 A bipartisan version expected to be introduced in the Senate calls for $500 billion for governments.